-Friends After 50: Socializing & the Art of the “Hang Out”by Mary on December 5th, 2017
+Friends After 50: Socializing & the Art of the “Hang Out”by monica on December 5th, 2017

 Let’s face it: making friends as an adult is hard.
 And making friends when you move into a 55+ community?
 Totally intimidating.
 Being the proverbial new kid on the block is tough at any age.
 Before you embark on the quest to make some new friends, remember these two things: